GetStream/vg/README.md

 1. You can pin versions of executable dependencies, such as linting and code generation tools.
-2. It has full isolation by default, so no accidental fallbacks to regular `GOPATH` causing confusion about what version you're using.
+2. No more issues with `go test ./...` running tests in the `vendor` directory when using `go` 1.8 and below.
-3. No more issues with `go test ./...` running tests in the vendor directory.
+3. You can easily use a dependency from your global `GOPATH` inside your workspace, without running into confusing import errors.
-4. You can easily use a dependency from your global `GOPATH` inside your workspace, without running into confusing import errors.
+4. It has optional [full isolation](#workspace-import-modes).
+If enabled there's no accidental fallbacks to regular `GOPATH` causing confusion about what version of a package you're using.
 5. When using full isolation, tools such as IDEs can spend much less time on indexing.
-This is simply because they don't have to index the libraries outside the workspace.
+This is simply because they don't have to index the packages outside the workspace.
 6. You don't have problems when using plugins: https://github.com/akutz/gpd